JCMexplains/writing-for-success-2023/textbook.md

 ### Effects Of Video Game Addiction

->Video game addition is a serious problem in many parts of the world today and deserves more attention.
+>Video game addiction is a serious problem in many parts of the world today and deserves more attention.
 It is no secret that children and adults in many countries throughout the world, including Japan, China, and the United States, play video games every day.
-Most players are able to limit their usage in ways that do not interfere with their daily lives, but many others have developed an addiction to playing video games and suffer detrimental effects.
+Most players are able to limit their gaming so that it does not interfere with their daily lives, but many others have become addicted to playing video games and suffer detrimental effects.
 >
 >An addiction can be described in several ways, but generally speaking,